Akadil/Akadil/README.md

 > I'm Akadil Kalimodayev, a kazakh 🇰🇿 software engineer .\
 > 📚 Study at Ecole 42 in Paris.
 Finished the Bachelor in Math and Computer Sciences .\
-> 🙋‍♂️ The desire to create something, to understand the complex concepts and to cooperate with others helped me to become a good programmer .\
+> 🙋‍♂️ The desire to create something and to cooperate with others helped me to become a good programmer .\
 > 💻 Mostly interested in data engineering and optimization processes, but trying a lot of new staff in the school
 > ⚽️ Love playing football, tennis, riding a horse, skiing and snowboarding.
 A lot of staff in short ;)
 > (Currently working on developing my portfolio)